garidium/g-ffl-cockpit/README.txt

 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+43. v1.4.0 Fancy new user interface, which is hopefully a much better experience.
 42. v1.3.11 Added configuration validator to Configuration Tab
 41. v1.3.10 Bug Fix for Fulfillment History Download button
 40. v1.3.9 More Minor Cosmetic changes on Product Feed, added MAP in table